-SOCW 622-3 Hunger/Welfare/Food Security Hunger, Food Security and Social Policy will examine the issue of hunger and food insecurity in Canada and other advanced industrial societies and will explore competing approaches to achieving food security in terms of the politics of welfare in local, national and international contexts.
+SOCW 622-3 Hunger, Food Security and Social Policy This course will examine the issue of hunger and food insecurity in Canada and other advanced industrial societies and will explore competing approaches to achieving food security in terms of the politics of welfare in local, national and international contexts.
 Topics will include: issues in the definition and measurement of hunger; social and economic consequences; responses of the state and civil society including the role of food banks and non government organizations; food security as a human rights issue and the role of domestic and international legislation; and the contribution of the health, welfare, education, environment, agriculture and food policy sectors in achieving food security.

-SOCW 630-3 Communication Skills This introductory course aims to increase skills and analysis in the diverse cultural settings that are appropriate to social work among First Nations and remote, northern and rural communities.
+SOCW 630-3 Communication Skills This is an introductory course that aims to increase skills and analysis in the diverse cultural settings that are appropriate to social work among Indigenous peoples and remote, northern and rural communities.
 Learning to recognize the contradictions in people's experiences and to maximize the possibilities, resources and strengths in their lives are critical aspects of a social worker's practice.
-Emphasis is placed on integration of interpersonal and analytic skills in learning effective helping strategies within a structural framework that acknowledges the influence of class, race and gender in shaping personal and social well-being.
+This course emphasizes the integration of interpersonal and analytical skills.
+Students learn effective helping strategies within a structural framework that acknowledges the influence of class, race and gender in shaping personal and social well-being.
 This course includes a skills laboratory.

 SOCW 631-3 Critical Social Work Practice This course critically examines the historical origins, value, methods and applications of various social work practice approaches.
-With an emphasis on structural, feminist, and First Nation social work strategies, the focus includes the application of these approaches to women, minority groups, First Nations, and residents of northern and remote communities.
-These are contrasted with other models of social work practice including general systems theory, ecological theory, and case management.
+With an emphasis on structural, feminist, and Indigenous social work strategies, the course includes the application of these approaches to women, minority groups, Indigenous peoples and residents of northern and remote communities.
+These approaches are contrasted with other models of social work practice including general systems theory, ecological theory, and case management.

 SOCW 632-9 MSW Practicum I This field placement introduces MSW students who do not have a BSW to the social work role and organizational settings.
-The field placement consists of 546 hours and provides students with an opportunity to enhance and refine their generalist social work skills.
+The field placement consists of 450 hours and provides students with an opportunity to enhance and refine their generalist social work skills.
 The focus of the placement is on the development of generalist skills, however, where possible, students are matched to a placement that broadly meets their area of interest.